acq3047/hangman272/README.md

 ### Task 4: Check out that the input is a single character

-In this section, we want to ensure  that only a single letter is entered and that only alphabetical characters are provided by the user.
+In this section, it is essential to ensure that the user input consists of only a letter containing only alphabetical characters.
+To achieve this, we have implemented an if-else statement to validate the input provided by the user.
+This validation process helps us determine whether the user has entered the input correctly or not.

-To do this, create conditional checks that must be passed before the input can be accepted.
+***Breakdown list:***
 1. Create an if statement that checks if the length of the input is equal to 1 and the input is alphabetical.
 2. In the body of the if statement, print a message that says "Good guess!".
 3. Create an else block that prints "Oops!
 That is not a valid input." if the preceding conditions are not met.